 More than a decade ago I started my first business, an ad agency.
-This was long before we could even imagine building an online business management application like Planning Pod, but it definitely was the first step in our journey.
+This was long before we could even imagine building an online event management program or venue software tool like Planning Pod, but it definitely was the first step in our journey.
 Back then, I was very green – probably closer to hunter or jade – and had no idea what I was getting myself into (which was probably all for the best, as I may have fled back into a comfy job if I had known the challenges of starting a small business).

 Knowing that our new business needed more clients, I started going to random networking events, hoping a company in need of a edgy ad campaign would run into me and be amazed with my mere presence.
 This, in fact, would have been the only way I would have landed a client back then – literally running into them – as I knew precious little about how to pitch my services.